 Debugging in Application-Level Projects

 You can debug application-level projects by using the same Microsoft Visual Studio tools you use for other Visual Studio projects.
-Visual Studio debugger features, such as the ability to insert breakpoints and view variables in the Locals window, are also available when debugging application-level projects.
-For more information about Visual Studio debugging tools, see.
-For more information about application-level projects, see .
+Visual Studio debugger features, such as the ability to insert breakpoints and view variables in the Locals window, are also available when you debug application-level projects.
+For more information about Visual Studio debugging tools, see Debugging in Visual Studio.
+For more information about application-level projects, see Architecture of Application-Level Add-Ins.

-If an add-in created with Visual Studio Tools for Office throws an exception, the Microsoft Office application continues without displaying the exception.
+If an add-in created by using Visual Studio Tools for Office throws an exception, the Microsoft Office application continues without displaying the exception.
 Set the debugger to break on all exceptions if you want to see when add-in exceptions are thrown.
-For more information, see.
+For more information, see How to: Handle Errors in Office Projects.

 You can also insert Try...Catch statements around code that might throw an exception.
-For more information about using Try...Catch statements, seeand .
+For more information about how to use Try...Catch statements, see How to: Test Code with a Try…Catch Block in Visual Basic and How to: Handle an Exception Using try/catch (C# Programming Guide).

-Microsoft Office applications can disable add-ins that behave unexpectedly while they are being loaded.
-An Office application disables add-ins to prevent problematic code from loading every time the application starts.
-However, it is also easy to cause unexpected behavior during normal debugging.
-For information about enabling add-ins, see.
+Microsoft Office applications can disable add-ins that behave unexpectedly when they are being loaded.
+A Microsoft Office application disables add-ins to prevent problematic code from loading every time that the application starts.
+However, it is also easy to cause unexpected behavior during typical debugging.
+For information about how to re-enable add-ins, see How to: Re-enable an Add-in That Has Been Disabled.

-If a Microsoft Office 2007 application hard disables an add-in created by using Visual Studio Tools for Office, the application disables only the add-in that caused the failure.
-The application does not disable AddinLoader.dll.
+If a 2007 Microsoft Office system application hard disables an add-in created by using Visual Studio Tools for Office, the application disables only the add-in that caused the failure.
 As a result, other add-ins created by using Visual Studio Tools for Office for that Office 2007 application will continue to load.